apache/shardingsphere/docs/document/content/features/dist-sql/syntax/ral/ral.en.md

 ## Definition

-RAL (Resource & Rule Administrate Language) responsible for the added-on feature of hint, transaction type switch, sharding execute planning and so on.
+RAL (Resource & Rule Administration Language) responsible for the added-on feature of hint, transaction type switch, sharding execute planning and so on.

 ## Usage